Reviews Archive

 Detail

-Atari ST - The base detail is pretty similar to the Mega Drive version, though the graphics have been noticeably compacted to make way for a status bar at the left hand side.
+Atari ST - The base detail is pretty similar to the Mega Drive version, though the graphics have been noticeably compacted to make way for a new status bar at the left hand side.

 Amiga - The detail in this version is very bad.
-The foreground detail is comparable to the other versions but there's absolutely no background detail at all for most of the game, just blackness.
+The foreground detail is comparable to the other versions but unfortunately there's absolutely no background detail at all for most of the game, just pure blackness.

 Winner Is: SNES